aviavissar/MoviesApiTypeScript/README.md

 # MoviesApi
-## fetch movies infotmation from omdbapi api and display
+## fetch movies infotmation from omdb api and display
 ### React & TypeScript

 ### The requirements